-Comprehensive review:
+Comprehensive review: means

-- a) for the purposes of policies 1.1.3.9 and 1.3.2, an official plan review which is initiated by a planning authority, or an official plan amendment which is initiated or adopted by a planning authority, which: - is based on a review of population and employment projections and which reflect projections and allocations by upper-tier municipalities and provincial plans, where applicable; considers alternative directions for growth or development; and determines how best to the development while protecting provincial interests; - utilizes opportunities to accommodate projected growth or development through intensification and redevelopment; and considers physical constraints to accommodating the proposed development within existing settlement area boundaries. - 3) is integrated with planning for infrastructure and public service facilities and considers financial viability over the life cycle of these assets, which may be demonstrated through asset management planning; - 4) confirms sufficient water quality, quantity and assimilative capacity of receiving water are available to accommodate the proposed development; - 5) confirms that sewage and water services can be provided in accordance with policy 1.6.6; and - 6) considers cross-jurisdictional issues.
+- a) for the purposes of policies 1.1.3.9 and 1.3.2, an official plan review which is initiated by a planning authority, or an official plan amendment which is initiated or adopted by a planning authority, which: - is based on a review of population and growth projections and which reflect projections and allocations by upper-tier municipalities and provincial plans, where applicable; considers alternative directions for growth; and determines how best to accommodate this growth while protecting provincial interests; - 2. utilizes opportunities to accommodate projected growth through intensification and redevelopment; - 3. confirms that the lands to be developed do not comprise specialty crop areas in accordance with policy 2.3.2; - 4. is integrated with planning for infrastructure and public service facilities; and - 5. considers cross-jurisdictional issues. - b) for the purposes of policy 1.1.5, means a review undertaken by a planning authority or comparable body which: - 1. addresses long-term population projections, infrastructure requirements and related matters; - 2. confirms that the lands to be developed do not comprise specialty crop areas in accordance with policy 2.3.2; and - 3. considers cross-jurisdictional issues.